pixelpicosean/flixel4unity/README.md

 ##NOTICE:##
 ***flixel4unity is very old, and not recommend to use in any actual project.***
+*This is not going to update cause I've completely switch to HTML5.*
+*But the project itself is usable if you're using Unity3 and familiar to Flixel older version.*

 ##Plan to continue developing Flixel4Unity##
 * Make it compatible to Unity 3.x.
 (4.x in the future)